camunda/camunda-docs-manual/content/reference/dmn11/decision-table/hit-policy.md

 {{< img src="../img/hit-policy-collect.png" title="Hit Policy Collect" class="no-lightbox" >}}
 With this hit policy, the output list has no ordering.
-So the advertisement will be arbitrary if the age is for example 19.
+So the advertisement will be arbitrary if, for example, the age is 19.

 Additionally, an aggregator can be specified for the Collect hit policy.
 If an aggregator is specified, the decision table result will only contain a single